LibDWG

 Alternatives

-Here we have a simple little search about other formats, more suitable for free CAD applications.
+Here we have a simple and quick overview about other formats, more suitable for free CAD applications.

 For the future

-After that list, it's easy to "forecast" the intention to create something like a filter, which takes a DWG file and transform it to one (or several) of the open alternatives (whenever there be one :-).
-That's a long way to reach this goal.
-And also, other people are working on this: VectorSection
+After that list, it's easy to figure out the intention to create something like a filter, which takes a DWG file and transform it to one (or several) of the open alternatives (whenever there be one :-).
+It is a long way to reach this goal.
+And also, other people are working on this, for example: VectorSection

 Other interesting ability of such filter would be to create image files like PNG, SVG, EPS and even PDF, for example.